ray-project/ray/doc/source/rllib/rllib-learner.rst

     setting `_enable_learner_api` and `_enable_rl_module_api` flags in the `AlgorithmConfig`.

-    The following algorithms support `Learner` out of the box.
-Implement an algorithm with a custom `Learner` to leverage this API for other algorithms.
+    The following algorithms support :py:class:`~ray.rllib.core.learner.learner.Learner` out of the box.
+Implement an algorithm with a custom :py:class:`~ray.rllib.core.learner.learner.Learner` to leverage this API for other algorithms.

     .. list-table::
        :header-rows: 1